 • Includes hours of paid work as an employee and/or self-employed.

-• Individuals whose hours of paid work vary unpredictably from fortnight to fortnight can estimate their activity over a 3-month period (see reporting hours of activity below).
+• Individuals whose hours of paid work vary unpredictably from fortnight to fortnight can estimate their participation over a 3-month period (see reporting hours of participation below).

-• Includes periods of paid and unpaid leave such as parental leave, annual leave, long service leave, leave for illness or injury, or carer's leave.
+• Includes periods of paid leave such as parental leave, annual leave, long service leave, leave for illness or injury, or carer's leave.

-• Individuals on paid or unpaid leave will have their leave recognised for the same number of hours per fortnight as they worked immediately prior to being on leave.
+• Individuals on paid leave will have their leave recognised for the same number of hours per fortnight as they worked immediately prior to being on leave.

-• Example: If an individual was working 50 hours per fortnight immediately before their leave, they would (continue to) have an activity test result of 100 hours per fortnight while on leave.
+• Example: If an individual was working 50 hours per fortnight immediately before their leave, they would (continue to) have a subsidised hours result of 100 hours per fortnight while on leave.

 • Practicums or vocational placements are included.